jkcharlie6679/someConfiguration/README.md

 # someConfiguration

-Here is the repo for storing the config of my macbook.
+## ZSHRC

+This is the file for zsh shell.
+Run with iterm2 can build your customer shell.

+## VIMRC

+This run command use the vim-plugin plugin manager.
+This file can set your customer vim environment.